Lattice confinement fusion: Technique

 A dynamitron electron-beam accelerator generates an electron beam that hits a tantalum target and produces gamma rays, irradiating titanium deuteride or erbium deuteride.
-A gamma ray of about 2.2 megaelectron volts (MeV) strikes a deuteron and splits it into proton and neutron.
+A gamma ray of about 2.2 megaelectronvolts (MeV) strikes a deuteron and splits it into proton and neutron.
 The neutron collides with another deuteron.
 This second, energetic deuteron can experience screened fusion or a stripping reaction.

-Although the lattice is notionally at room temperature, LCF creates an energetic environment inside the lattice where individual atoms achieve fusion-level energies.
+Though the lattice is notionally at room temperature, LCF creates an energetic environment inside the lattice where individual atoms achieve fusion-level energies.
 Heated regions are created at the micrometer scale.